Approved by Cabinet

 - Adhere to the Foundation’s Grant and Gift Acceptance Policy

 To engage in a fundraising initiative, a Fundraising Initiative Request Form must be completed.
-Completed forms must be submitted to and reviewed by the vice president for college advancement who will approve or deny them based on the feasibility of the project, and conformity with the conditions above.
+Completed forms must be submitted to and reviewed by the vice president for advancement who will approve or deny them based on the feasibility of the project, and conformity with the conditions above.